 As Laura flew around the corner of the next building, she saw him.
 Out in the open some distance ahead, the cause of the unnatural weather hovered, equalling her altitude.
 With her vision obscured by the storm, she could just about make out the dark blue costume and dark brown skin of the man’s face.
 He was motionless, meaning he either hadn’t seen her and was concentrating on maintaining the rain, or he was waiting for her to make the first move.
 There was a tense pause.

-Taking a deep breath and clenching her fists, she flew with sudden burst of speed arrow-like at her target, pulling her right arm back to deliver a solid punch.
-At the last moment the man raised his arms towards her, hands outstretched, and she was hit by freakishly strong winds that swept the hair from her face and sent her tumbling.
-Recovering, she faught to fly against the wind, but after a few seconds it was like fighting against a hurricane.
-As the storm around her intensified, she had to use every ounce of her strength just to try and reach her opponent, muscles straining with the exertion.
+Taking a deep breath and clenching her fists, she flew with sudden burst of speed – arrow-like – at her target, pulling her right arm back to deliver a solid punch.
+At the last moment the man raised his arms towards her, hands outstretched, and she was hit by freakishly strong winds that swept the hair from her face and sent her tumbling backwards through the air.
+Recovering, she fought to fly against the wind, but after a few seconds it was like fighting against a hurricane.
+As the squall around her intensified, she had to use every ounce of her strength just to try and reach her opponent, muscles straining with the exertion.
 Still, she was being pushed back, inch by inch.
 That’s when she let out a yell and began to glow like the sun.

 Six Weeks Earlier…